+Author contributions.
 ZT and BR conceived the project.
 AŠ carried out numerical calculations.
-JB, AŠ, BR and ZT discussed the results, sketched the plot of the paper, and collaborated on the final text.
+JB, AŠ, BR and ZT discussed the results, outlined the paper and collaborated on the final text.
 ZT wrote the paper.

-700 Competing interests

-701 At least one of the (co-)authors is a member of the editorial board of Magnetic Resonance.
+Competing interests.
+At least one of the (co-)authors is a member of the editorial board of Magnetic Resonance.
+The peer-review process was guided by an independent editor, and the authors also have no other competing interests to declare.